vkverma01/meta-gzsl/README.md

 }
 ```
 ### Note:
-1- Please note that this not final implementation, this code is mostly the analysis of the result and network, but it help to get the idea and reproduce the result.
+1- Please note that this is not final implementation, this code is mostly the analysis of the result and network, but it help to get the idea and reproduce the result.

 2-Code is not clean many line may me redundant, Also comments are not proper.